Skip to main content

 • 39% of the UK public feel positively towards EVs

-• Just 27% of disabled customers on the Motability Scheme feel positive about EVs
+• Just 27% of disabled customers on the Motability Scheme feel the same way.

 7F3A3395.61840